 Flood in Mozambique

-Mozambique is facing one of its most destructive flood emergencies in years.
-Nearly 800,000 people are affected across the southern and central provinces, especially Gaza, Maputo, and Sofala.
-Roads, bridges, and health facilities have been severely damaged, cutting off communities and disrupting supply chains.
-A total of 82,634 houses have been destroyed or damaged, with 123 deaths reported and 101 people injured.
+Mozambique endured one of its most destructive flood emergencies in years, affecting nearly 800,000 people across the southern and central provinces, particularly Gaza, Maputo, and Sofala.
+Roads, bridges, and health facilities were severely damaged, isolating communities and disrupting supply chains.
+A total of 82,634 homes were destroyed or damaged, with 123 people killed and 101 injured.

-Parts of Maputo were submerged up to rooftop level, and the capital was temporarily cut off from the rest of the country due to flooding on a major highway.
-The Senteeko Dam in Mpumalanga, South Africa, is facing a critical risk of failure following structural damage, which could cause further destruction.
+Parts of Maputo were submerged up to rooftop level, and the capital was temporarily cut off after a major highway flooded.
+The Senteeko Dam in Mpumalanga, South Africa, was also placed at critical risk of failure following structural damage.

-Large parts of the affected regions remain unreachable by road, and aid groups report that air and maritime support is urgently needed.
-The UK has deployed specialist search and rescue teams, including firefighters from West Midlands and Cheshire, to support operations in Maputo Province and Xai-Xai.
-Aid agencies, including the UN, IFRC, and UNICEF, are coordinating relief efforts and warning of escalating humanitarian needs.
+Large areas remained inaccessible by road, prompting urgent calls for air and maritime aid.
+The UK deployed specialist search and rescue teams, including firefighters from West Midlands and Cheshire, to assist in Maputo Province and Xai-Xai, while the UN, IFRC, and UNICEF coordinated escalating relief efforts.

 Type of event